To What Type of Logic Does the "Tetralemma" Belong?

 \sesquispace -30pt

-Considered from the standpoint of classical logic, the fourfold structure of the so-called tetralemma (\catuskoti) appears to be irrational, and modern commentators have often struggled to explain its peculiar combination of alternatives, which at first sight appear to take the form, ``$A$'', ``not-$A$'', ``$A$ and not-$A$'', ``neither $A$ nor not-$A$''.
+Considered from the standpoint of classical logic, the fourfold structure of the so called tetralemma (\catuskoti) appears to be irrational, and modern commentators have struggled to explain its peculiar combination of alternatives, which at first sight appear to take the form, ``$A$'', ``not-$A$'', ``$A$ and not-$A$'', ``neither $A$ nor not-$A$''.
 (See for example [1] [2] [3] [4].)
-Such a combination fits into no recognized scheme of logical inference, and some authors have accordingly concluded that the tetralemmas hail from an unknown logical system, which rejects one or more cherished principles like the ``law of the excluded middle'' or the ``law of contradiction''.
-Others commentators have abandoned any attempt to make logical sense of the tetralemma, resorting rather to the hypothesis that its purpose is merely to illustrate that the propositions $A$ that occur in it are meaningless or ill-defined, like the proposition, ``The unicorn has black eyes''.
+Such a combination does not accord with contemporary logic, and some authors have therefore concluded that the tetralemmas hail from an unknown logical system which rejects one or more cherished principles, like the ``Law of the excluded middle'' or the ``Law of contradiction''.\footnote{$^\star$} {See Appendix II.} Others commentators have abandoned any attempt to make logical sense of the tetralemma, resorting rather to the hypothesis that its purpose is merely to illustrate that the propositions that occur in it are meaningless or ill-defined, like ``The unicorn has black eyes'', or (synesthesia aside) ``The number seven is yellow''.